To the untrained eye, insurance is a murky subject. A foreign food. An unknown quantity.

-Ultimately, this know-how means insurers give us better prices and more flexible policy terms.
+Demonstrating this know-how means insurers give us better prices and more flexible policy terms.
 And that means our customers get fit-for-purpose insurance at the right price.

 In some cases, insurers have enough faith to give us something called a ‘binding authority’.

 Using behind-the-scenes expertise, market knowledge, connections, networks, relationships, and our gift of the gab, we find the right cover when the customer can’t.

 A bold claim

-When it does go wrong, and you claim, you need all the help you can get.
+When it does go wrong – and you claim – you need all the help you can get.